Because Life is Better When You’re All Together in the 2020 Toyota Highlander

-The all-new Highlander gas models are available at dealerships now; Highlander Hybrid models go on sale in early spring.
+The all-new Highlander gas and hybrid models are on sale now.
 The 2020 Highlander is available in a choice of five grades, starting with a new L grade, then layering amenities and technology in LE, XLE, Limited and the top-of line Platinum.
 The Hybrid is offered on all but the L grade.

 Key features include:

-- Best-in-class MPG for hybrid models and largest–in-segment 12.3” multimedia display
+- Best-in-class EPA estimated MPG for hybrid models and largest–in-segment available 12.3” multimedia display

-- Standard Android Auto, Apple CarPlay®, SiriusXM®, Waze and Amazon Alexa compatibility
+- Standard Android Auto, Apple CarPlay®, SiriusXM® and Amazon Alexa compatibility

 - Standard Toyota Safety Sense 2.0 (TSS 2.0)